Abdul-Muizz545/SnakeGame/README.md

 # SnakeGame
-- Clone of classic snake game
+- Clone of classic snake game made using pygame module

 ## Different files in game
 1. apple.py: Class for representing an apple and its functions